reegis/deflex/docs/input_data.rst

 ``key:`` 'heat demand series', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

-This sheet requires the heat demand which, as mentioned at the beginning, can be entered regionally under DEXX or globally under DE.
+This sheet requires the heat demand which, as mentioned at the beginning, can be entered regionally under DEXX or supra-regional under DE.
 The only type of demand that must be entered regionally is the district heating.
 As recommendation, coal, gas, or oil demands should be treated supra-regional.
 This sheet has the same structure as *electricity demand series*.

 +-------------+------------------+-----+------------------+-----+-----+-----+-----+-----+-----+
 |             |       DE01             | DE02                         |     |       DE        |